department-of-veterans-affairs/va.gov-team/platform/research/planning/mobile-research-guidelines.md

 Pros | Cons
 ------------ | -------------
-People without laptops or webcams can use this method | Moderators can not see hand movements
-- | Could be difficult for non-tech savvy people (there might have to be some reconfiguration in the settings section of the phone)
-- | May be more difficult to use with assistive tech (we’ve heard about struggles to get mobile phone screen reader to come through the screensharing audio)
+People without laptops or webcams can use this method | Moderators can not see hand movements x | Could be difficult for non-tech savvy people (there might have to be some reconfiguration in the settings section of the phone) x | May be more difficult to use with assistive tech (we’ve heard about struggles to get mobile phone screen reader to come through the screensharing audio)

 ## Recruiting